jimbo275/Tableau-challenge/README.md

 **Goal of our Analysis**
 Our report aims to find the impacts of COVID 19 on ridership among Jersey City Citibike riders and evaluate the impact on common rider metrics.
+**Data Description**
-Data Description As part of our analysis of Citibike data, we examined monthly ridership in Jersey City (JC) through the period 1/1/2019 through 4/30/2021.
+As part of our analysis of Citibike data, we examined monthly ridership in Jersey City (JC) through the period 1/1/2019 through 4/30/2021.
 The data is comprised of a number of monthly files containing the following columns:
-Trip duration (seconds)
+-Trip duration (seconds)
-Start Time
+-Start Time
-Stop Time
+-Stop Time
-Start Station ID
+-Start Station ID
-Start Station Name
+-Start Station Name
-Start Station Latitude
+-Start Station Latitude
-Start Station Longitude
+-Start Station Longitude
-End Station ID
+-End Station ID
-End Station Name
+-End Station Name
-End Station Latitude
+-End Station Latitude
-End Station Longitude
+-End Station Longitude
-Bike ID
+-Bike ID
-User Type (Subscriber or Customer)
+-User Type (Subscriber or Customer)
-Birth Year
+-Birth Year
-Gender (0 = Male, 1 = Female, 2 = Not provided)
+-Gender (0 = Male, 1 = Female, 2 = Not provided)

 **Data Scrubbing**
 We imported the data into Python and using the Pandas and geoPy libraries, concatenated the CSV data files into a single large Output file.
 Using geoPy, we computed the distance in miles between the starting and ending station points.
 We also removed outliers (e.g. riders with ages above 95 - while not completely out of the ordinary, it would be unlikely for them to be customers).
 We also compiled a list of the top and bottom stations by ride count and generated a table of top and bottom destination stations.
 In addition, we converted time duration (in seconds) into hours and used the data-of-birth information to compute rider ages.